HusseinKamal/ComposeMultiplatformKoinDI/README.md

 This is a Kotlin Multiplatform project targeting Android, iOS, Desktop.
+Here we used Koin dependency injection in Android, iOS, Desktop.
 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders:
   - `commonMain` is for code that’s common for all targets.